A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: C+O Novae

 Similar calculations of C+O nova $\gamma$-ray light curves and spectra have been made in \citet{GomezGomar1998}.
 With a different progenitor described in \citet{Jose1997}.
 The nova model experienced a stronger outburst when the WD has accreted more H-rich matter compared to ours, hence a much higher energy and expansion velocity.
+The main difference is the more updated radiative opacity adopted in the MESA code.
 Their ejecta becomes transparent at a much earlier time.
 Still, the sharp cut off at low energy, the later emergence of 478 keV line and 1275 keV line are common in both models.
-At the same time, the evolution of the luminosity is much slower in our model that at Day 10 the light curve remains in the rising phase, while theirs has finished within 2 days.
-We compare our model around Day 1 with their model in Figure \ref{fig:CO080_gamma_spectra} by scaling their spectra.
-The slope and the 478 keV line are reproduced similarly.
+With the same reasoning, the evolution of the luminosity is much slower in our model that at Day 10 the light curve remains in the rising phase, while theirs has finished within 2 days.
+We compare our model around Day 1 with their model in Figure \ref{fig:CO080_gamma_plot} by scaling their spectra so that the strongest line aligns in its magnitude.
+The slope and the 478 keV line agree with each other.